 The mechanisms in place to review performance enable remedial action to be put in place should any shortfalls against targets or plans occur during the year.
 Consideration will be given to the various factors that may contribute to any shortfalls and whether additional resources, reallocation of staff resources or re-prioritisation of workload is required to resolve any problems.
-Any issues that may not have been resolved at the end of the year will be included in the service Plan for the following year, particularly as some improvements will take a number of years to be fully implemented.
+Any issues that may not have been resolved at the end of the year will be included in the service Plan for the following year.

-To this end some of the areas of improvement noted in last year's service plan have either been carried over into this years service plan or put into abeyance.
-The service was and still is in a period of 'recovery' which will take another two years to address.
+To this end some of the areas of improvement noted in last year's service plan have either been omitted or carried over into this years service plan.
+The service was and still is in a period of 'recovery' which will take a number of years to address.
+Resources were directed in to prioritising the full achievement of the Recovery plan, therefore the increased development and use of Tascomi were held in abeyance.